 Experience

 Miguel Rato is a partner in the firm’s Brussels office where his practice focuses on EU competition law.
-He advises clients on a wide array of contentious and non-contentious EU competition law issues, with a particular focus on unilateral conduct matters, transactions, and IP licensing in high-tech industries.
+He advises clients on a wide array of contentious and non-contentious EU competition law issues, with a particular focus on complex unilateral conduct matters, transactions, and IP licensing in high-tech industries.
 His experience also encompasses EU merger control and State aid investigations.

 In partnership with